AbhinayYendoti/incubyte-sweet-shop-management/README.md

 View availability and pricing

-Purchase sweets (if inventory is enabled)
+Purchase sweets (disabled when out of stock)

 Admin Capabilities